Veselí nad Moravou

 Veselí nad Moravou ([ˈvɛsɛliː ˈnat moravou], Wessely/Wesseli (an der March)) is a town in the South Moravian Region of the Czech Republic.
 It has about 11,000 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-Town parts of Milokošť and Zarazice are administrative parts of Veselí nad Moravou.
+Veselí nad Moravou consists of three municipal parts (in brackets population according to the 2021 census):